Music-Bot-for-Jitsi/Jimmi/README.md

 4. Select the `browser` folder
 5. Navigate to [app.jimmi.party](https://app.jimmi.party/) and let the party begin!

+## Usage

+Jimmi is a chat bot.
+You can ask him to `!play some music` which will search `some music` on YouTube (or rather [invidious](https://invidious.io/)).
+For a full list of features, use the `!help` command.

+To ensure access to audio devices, please use the form on the app startpage to connect to a Jitsi instance.
+If you just reload the page `https://app.jimmi.party/#/bot/my.jitsi.instance/my-conference` (or connect to it directly) you might run into issues with [autoplay](https://goo.gl/xX8pDD).

+**Caveats**

+Jimmi uses a randomized list of Invidious instances to play back music.
+Those instances are run by volunteers and might suffer from bugs or downtime.
+If you notice that a specific instance is not functioning, please report this as an issue.

+Another unresolved issue is that googlevideo (where the music tracks are fetched from) might return 403 forbidden for some videos (idk why).
+In that case you wont be able to play that specific video and have to choose another song - Sorry for the inconvenience.

+Jitsi is complicated.
+YouTube too.
+If you experience any further problems, feel free to report problems using GitHub issues or discussions and submit pull requests if you have the required knowledge ;)

+## How it works

+Jimmi acts as a regular Jitsi user that would join your meeting.
+The main difference is, that his microphone output is simulated :astonished: Jimmi uses the integrated [MusicPlugin](frontend/src/plugins/MusicPlugin.ts) to interact with the [invidious](https://invidious.io/) (selfhosted YouTube) API and fetch video information.
+The audio track of the requested YouTube video is then embedded into the Jimmi web interface and piped into the microphone input.
+That way, Jimmi can broadcast the music stream to all participants!

+## ToDo's

+- A ton :smile:
+- Add further plugins (Jokes, mini-games)
+- Audio playback: Select sampling rate & Codec
+- Invidious Instances: Implement instance chooser
+- Web Interface: Add msuic selection into GUI
+- Error Handling: Show proper messages for common issues (CORS, missing extension, audio device access, missing video stream, ...)

 # :blue_book: License

 Jimmi is licensed under `GNU Affero General Public License v3.0`!